Image from Allegany Art

 Sociometry

-• The measurement of social/relational choices, focused on specific criteria.
+- The measurement of social/relational choices, focused on specific criteria.
 Sociometry helps to identify and clarify the underpinnings of a group, in terms of the cohesion or lack of connection that affect participants.
-It can be used as a warm-up or as a clarification of the group’s dynamics.
-These can be measured through observations, in action, or through various pencil and paper sociometric tests.
+It can be used as a warm-up or to clarify the group’s dynamics.
+Sociometry can be measured through observations, in action, or through various pencil and paper sociometric tests.
 Preferred criteria are non-judgmental and are criteria that can be acted upon.
 Additionally, criteria are chosen which focus or reflect the group’s dynamics.
-Some forms of sociometry include spectrograms [measuring ambivalence or graduated reactions to the criterion] locograms [using space or location to determine choices or interests] and action sociograms [choices between individuals, made in action within the full group membership]
+Some forms of sociometry include spectrograms [measuring ambivalence or graduated reactions to the criterion] locograms ([using space or location to determine choices or interests) and action sociograms (choices between individuals, made in action among the full group membership) Moreno felt this was his most important contribution to the world.
+He told colleagues that he brought people in through psychodrama and healed them through sociometry.

 Sociodrama

-• An enactment in which a situation is explored through the focus of a single major role relationship.
+- An enactment in which a situation is explored through the focus of a single major role relationship.
 Sociodrama deals with the collective roles of a group or culture, and maintains the focus on this shared aspect, rather than on particular individuals.
-It is the “group’s drama”, rather than restricted to any one specific person.
-As such, roles can be fluid, rather than remaining with one person.
-Role playing is one common form of sociodrama.
+It is the “group’s drama”, rather than limited to one specific person.
+As such, roles can be fluid, rather than remaining with one individual.

 Psychodrama